 It is the hope of many that psychedelics will be seen for the potential they contain, rather than for the wrongful claims and propaganda made against them back in the 1960s and 70s.
 It’s unfortunate that psychedelics are thought to be as dangerous as heroin and cocaine–with an unsuspecting public heeding the word of the powers that be.

 And in a society where the government is run by pharmaceutical companies that would, undoubtedly, lose large amounts of money and power if psychedelics were to be made legal, it’s likely we won’t see any psychedelic medicine used by the mainstream population any time soon.
-However, with the countless number of people (including respected researchers and scientists) that stand firmly behind psychedelics as medicine, perhaps the day will one day come.
+However, with the countless number of people (including respected researchers and scientists) that stand firmly behind psychedelics as medicine, one day this may be reality.

 Until then, people will continue to travel to places such as Mexico and Central and South America to receive legal psychedelic treatment.
 Until laws and public opinion begin to change regarding psychedelics there will be continued research and studies that aim to help those in need, rather than simply give them treatments that often cause further harm.
 It’s safe to say that psychedelic medicine sits poised to embark on a promising future where it has the potential to help numerous people in need.
 That is, of course, if outdated policy and opinion can be silenced and the truth of the medicinal power psychedelics contain can be clearly heard.